 If you’re not sure if investing in a premium theme is worth it, you can try out one of the free themes available on the Shopify platform.
 Free themes, such as Sense, Debut, and Dawn, can provide a good starting point for your store and allow you to see how a new theme can improve its appearance.

 While free themes may not offer the same level of functionality and attractiveness as paid themes, they can still help you enhance the look of your store and improve the customer experience.
-If you decide that a premium theme is the right choice for your store, you can always upgrade to a paid theme at a later time.
+If you decide that a premium theme is a right choice for your store, you can always upgrade to a paid theme at a later time.

 Although it’s possible to get started with a free Shopify theme, we generally recommend switching to a paid theme once your business starts generating a decent amount of revenue.